Daryl Horgan: Hibernian

 Horgan signed a three-year contract with Scottish Premiership club Hibernian on 11 August 2018, having moved from Preston for an undisclosed transfer fee.
 He made his debut for the club the following day, coming on as a substitute in the 63rd minute of a 1–1 draw against St Johnstone at McDiarmid Park.
 He scored both goals for Hibs in a 2–1 win against Hearts on 6 April 2019, in what was their first Edinburgh derby win at Tynecastle for six years.
 His two goals made history as he became the first Hibs player to score a double at Tynecastle in 34 years.

 Wycombe Wanderers

 On 2 September 2020, Horgan joined Championship club Wycombe Wanderers on a two-year deal for fee around £50,000.
 Four days later, he scored on his Wycombe debut in an EFL Cup first round defeat to Brentford with the London side winning 4–2 in a penalty shootout after the match had finished 1–1.

+Horgan played in the 2022 EFL League One play-off final at Wembley Stadium.

+Stevenage loan

 On 5 January 2023, Horgan signed for League Two club Stevenage on loan until the end of the season.
+Horgan featured 14 times for Stevenage during his loan spell as they finished second in the league, gaining automatic promotion to EFL League One.
+On 10 May 2023, it was announced that Horgan would be leaving Wycombe Wanderers at the end of his contract on 30 June 2023.

+Return to Dundalk

+On 1 August 2023, it was announced that Horgan had returned to the League of Ireland Premier Division, signing for his old club Dundalk.